 - Outside the United States on the effective date (Oct.
 18);

-- Do not have a valid visa on the effective date (Oct.
+- Did not have a valid visa on the effective date (Oct.
 18);

-- Do not qualify for a reinstated visa or other travel document that was revoked under the March 6 executive order.
+- Did not qualify for a reinstated visa or other travel document that was revoked under the March 6 executive order.